dietervdwes/TrakCare-Extract-Tool/README.md

 Node modules needed:

 1. Puppeteer installed using "npm -i puppeteer - y" from the CMD.
-(Chromium also needs to be installed, if it doesn't do automatically).
 2. XLSX intalled using "npm -i xlsx -y"

 To run: